whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/fusion-360-basic-creation-tools.md

 - **New Component** - Creates a new component with the newly created body as part of that component.
 - [Join, Cut, Intersect Video Demo](https://youtu.be/iLr9d8Gp7Ls)

-Relatively complex and detailed forms can be made through the combination of new primitive shapes and the use of joining, cutting and intersecting.
-It is not wrong to 3D model using only these tools but once the idea goes beyond simple designs there are more efficient, easier, and better ways to model.
+Without any additional knowledge of Fusion 360, relatively complex and detailed forms can be made through the combination of new primitive shapes and the use of joining, cutting and intersecting.
+It is not wrong to 3D model using only these tools, but once the idea goes beyond simple designs there are more efficient, easier, and better ways to create a 3D model.

 ## Basic Creation Tools